 The most commonly used alcohol in tiramisu are either sweet Marsala or Madeira wine.
 However, you can use a variety of sweet spirits in tiramisu, from dessert wines, rum, brandy or flavored liquors such as orange or chocolate liquor.

-The recipe for this chocolate tiramisu calls for Baileys, but you can substitute Kahlua or Irish Cream if desired, or you can go rouge and use whatever type of dessert wine or liquor your heart desires!
+The recipe for this chocolate tiramisu calls for Baileys, but you can substitute Kahlua or Irish Cream if you prefer.
+Or swap them out and use your favorite chocolate liqueur instead.

 Yes, tiramisu can be made in advance!
 In fact, this chocolate tiramisu trifle tastes better if allowed to sit in the refrigerator for at least 2 hours to give time for the lady fingers to soften.